ruchitachandhok/sei-flex-49/w09/d2/mongoose-intro/mongoose-intro.md

 ### Callback syntax vs. Async-await syntax

-A newer, more modern way to do the "create" would be like so, using async-await syntax, which is a bit easier to read:
+A newer, more modern way to do the "create" would be like so, using async-await syntax, which is a bit easier to read.
+Modern Node code makes extensive use of async/await and Promises to do this sort of thing.
+Slightly older code uses callback functions.

 ```js
 async function create(req,res) {